XciciciX/LipstickExpert/README.md

 # LipstickExpert
-A web search engine related to lipsticks recommendation
+A web search engine related to lipsticks recommendation.
+Try it on https://lipstickexpert.netlify.app/

 # Script Folder
 This folder contains scripts for data processing and generating final results.